thynguyen23/Machine-learning/README.md

           - Xgboost
           - Random undersampling
           - Random Oversampling
-          - SMOTE
+          - SMOTE.

-.In this case, the NearMiss technique improves the model more than others.
+In this case, the NearMiss technique improves the model more than others.